XavierCS-dev/xaviercs-dev.github.io/_posts/2024-06-15-Effect-Engine-Devlog-1.md

     Ok(())
 {% endhighlight %}

-Each layer stores its related entity data in buffer, along with a Texture Atlas.
+Each layer stores its related entity data in buffer, along with a texture atlas.
 The entity data just includes basic position and transformation data as well as its current layer, and how to extract its required texture from the texture atlas.
 What this means is, each texture is only stored once per layer, reducing duplication of the data.
 The benefit of the texture atlas and associated layer in this case is that all entities of a particular layer can be drawn in a single draw call, reducing CPU overhead.

 In order to update each entity, each layer has to be updated individually by calling a function in Layer2DSystem, which takes the entities then updates the buffers in the layer based on the entity data.
-In the future, I plan design this so each layer can be updated in parallel.
+In the future, I plan to design this such that each layer can be updated in parallel.

 Speaking of which, the current architectural goal, in terms of thread model, is to have a singular main thread, which uses thread pools to delegate work which can be done in parallel, as well as having any engine functionality that can be done in parallel, do so.
 This should make the problem of utilising the full CPU as well as synchronisation a lot easier.
 I still have a lot to learn on this topic, so this will likely change as my understanding of modern game engine architecture improves.

-## So...what am I doing currently?
+## So... what am I doing currently?

 I noticed a few issues with the engine as it stands..namely, there is a lot of repetition and initialising various structures is very verbose.